theodoreyong9/AIWA/README.md

   comparison of WASM-backed vs. JS-backed computed results in the browser hasn't been run — only that the module loads cleanly has been confirmed.
+- Finished the second half of "how do plugins actually run" (the first half, sending AIWA between domains via Conservation, landed earlier): desktop icons are now real, clickable entry points.
+Added `module-loader.js` (the "load to run" counterpart to `module-fetch.js`'s "load to submit" — fetches a module's real code from its `codeUrl` and verifies it against the registered `codeHash` before ever considering it runnable; 3 new tests, including a fetch stub proving a code swap behind the same URL is rejected, not silently run).
+Clicking a pinned desktop icon now: fetches and verifies the real code, mounts it into the real sandboxed iframe (`module-sandbox.js`'s already-built `mountModule()`, wired for the first time), with `ctx.storage` scoped per (domain, module), `ctx.toast` logged to the real event log, and `ctx.commit`/`ctx.claim` calling the domain's real `commit()`/`claim()` — a plugin can genuinely stake and claim on the domain's behalf, not a simulated stand-in.
+A close button unmounts the iframe cleanly.
+146 JS tests total.